The Australian Energy Market Commission (AEMC) is the expert energy policy adviser to Australian governments.

 In conducting our reviews and preparing advice we consult widely on matters which are related to the progress of the COAG Energy Council’s energy reform agenda.

-Our current work and major projects
+Our current work and forward looking work program

 The AEMC regularly monitors and reports on a range of matters including the level of competition in energy retail markets, future price trends, and energy market performance.
 We also seek to understand the impact on the energy sector of policies outside the energy market portfolio – such as emissions reduction policies – and highlight any issues in our advice to help promote integrated and consistent policy outcomes.